About

 faith-sharing and evangelization

-- Church liturgy
+Church liturgy

 and proper liturgical practices

-- Canon Law
+Canon Law

-- Clarification
+Clarification

 of theological and doctrinal issues

-We strive to combine
+We strive to embrace

-Some issues, with due respect to our Catholic priests,
+With due respect to our Catholic priests,

-can sometimes be aired out more freely among the
+some issues can sometimes be aired out more freely among the

-Christifideles Laici (the lay faithful of Christ).
+Christifideles Laici, the lay faithful of Christ.

-This lay organization strives to work with, not against
+This lay organization strives to work with, not against,

 bishops and pastors at the ecclesiastical level who